 Moses died and a change took place, a big change.
 Now Israel had a new leader.
 This Joshua was to lead them into the Holy Land.
 They would have a new land and a new way of living.
 Instead of living in tents, they would live in houses.
 Instead of walking through desert plains, they would climb lush hills.
 Instead of only herding livestock, they would also plant fields and vineyards. _____________ changes were on their way.

 Our whole country faces great challenges too.
 Teams of church planters are bringing people out of the land of sin.
 But many new believers wander in a spiritual fog.
 These people need a structure, not only a church building, but a well organized system of love and care.
 Most church leaders need help in forming a better spiritual government for their people.
 Many church leaders don’t know how to _________________ their church ministries and don’t know how to lead their people into higher levels of Christian peace and usefulness.
-CBLT’s task is to be a Joshua and to raise up Joshuas.
+Your discipleship/mentoring’s task is to be a Joshua and to raise up Joshuas.